pratik-prajn/geogusser/README.md

 4. Submit your guess and receive a score based on accuracy.
 5. Compete with friends and track scores on the leaderboard!

-## 📜 License
-This project is open-source and available under the MIT License.

-## 🙌 Contributing
-Contributions are welcome!
-If you have ideas for improvements, feel free to fork the repo and submit a PR.

-## 📩 Contact
-For any queries, reach out to **[your email]** or open an issue in the repository.

----
-Happy Guessing! 🎯